 These parlays allow you to place spread, moneyline, over/under and prop bets all for one team in one game.
 These wagers are available only for NBA, NFL, MLB and soccer games at the moment, but that could change in the future.

 FanDuel has a variety of great promotions, and one of the main reasons its offers are so strong is because you receive refunds in site credit.
 You can wager site credit just like cash, and when you win you receive the value of the site credit back, unlike how it works at many other sportsbooks.

 If you’re a daily fantasy sports fan, that makes FanDuel an even better choice, as you can have one account for your sports betting and DFS needs.
-Win money in one and you can spend it in the other if you so choose.
+Win money in one and you can spend it on the other if you so choose.

-There’s probably not a whole lot you won’t enjoy about FanDuel, but there are a couple things that the sportsbook could stand to do better.
+There’s probably not a whole lot you won’t enjoy about FanDuel, but there are a couple of things that the sportsbook could stand to do better.

 It’s surprising that FanDuel still does not have a loyalty program of any type.
 There’s no question that its promotions and overall odds are great, but adding rewards for loyal customers would be a tremendous addition.

 While it’s pretty easy to create parlays for spread, moneyline and over/under wagers, it becomes tougher if you want to bet on player or team props.
 It would be great if you could click on a sport and just see player prop bets for that league.
 As it is, you have to drill down into each game and search for prop bets.

 This is fairly minor, but it’s still worth mentioning.
 If FanDuel has a promotion that you’d like to use, you always need to opt in to it.
 This only takes a few seconds, but the real problem is if you forget and miss out on the benefits.

 What kind of bets can I make at FanDuel?